gopro/OpenGoPro/docs/contribution.md

 You can add Mermaid or PlantUML diagrams.
 They are centered by default.

+{% note %}
-{% note Note for the following examples, you need 3 leading backticks instead of 2.
+Note for the following examples, you need 3 leading backticks instead of 2.
 We're only showing 2 here because there is no way to escape this properly.
-If this is unclear, just look at the .md file. %}
+If this is unclear, just look at the .md file.
+{% endnote %}

 #### Mermaid